cwbooth5/toolvaluator/README.md

 of mine because there are some situations when I need to string together a bunch of tool calls and want to see how many I can cram into a unit of time.

-This doesn't get the model to call the tool.
+In the basic test flow, this doesn't get the model to call the tool.
 We are only measuring the model's decision.
 It's reading the MCP tool definition in your tool and using that with the model, just like when your AI client registers your tools with the model.

+In the more advanced chained test flow, you have the option to actually call your tools.
+This allows you to perform evaluations of subsequent tool calls by nudging the model toward calling those tools.

+## Tool Signatures

+The primary purpose of this is to test the quality of your tool names, descriptions, and arguments.
+This is the data first registered with the model.
+The simple, non-chained test workflow can help you test this.

+## Mocked Tool Calls

+This is most useful in a chained tool call test flow.
+It's useful when you want to test the path a model follows through your toolset.
+You have the ability to mock one of your tool calls or actually call the tool (dealing with side-effects).
+The purpose of this is _not_ to test the tool itself, just to get the required information (the tool response) back into the model's context so it can influence subsequent tool call decisions.

 ## Installation